Tsuchiya-Ryo/orgsynscalc/README.md

 then reagent_B and the others will be calculated.

 switch\
-  mg → mmol: case you have x mg, xx % purity compound and want to know it's moles(mmol).\
+  mg → mmol: when you have x mg, xx % purity compound and want to know it's moles(mmol)\
-  mmol → mg: case you have xx % purity compound and want to know the amount(mg) to get x mmol.
+  mmol → mg: when you have xx % purity compound and want to know the amount(mg) to get x mmol

 exponential\
   6.02 x 10^23 → type 6.02e23\